AxelUser/maltsev.space/src/posts/012-simd-within-a-register-how-i-doubled-hash-table-lookup-performance/index.md

 We XOR to zero-out matching bytes, then use the bit-twiddling trick to see if any byte is zero.

 The benchmarks confirmed this bit-twiddling exercise was well worth the effort.
-Positive lookup times were nearly **cut in half** and negative lookups **more than halved** compared to the original byte-array implementation.
+Positive lookups became over **60% faster**, while negative lookups became **more than twice as fast** compared to the original byte-array implementation.
 It's a significant leap over the shifting version, too.
 While readability certainly took a hit, the raw performance gain is a trade-off I’m ok with.

 <Scrollbox>